International Study Tours

 The London Theatre Program occurs in even-numbered years.

-Every other year in odd years, the Lima campus takes a group of students from Ohio State to the Czech Republic for nine days to study the national’s continuing significance in central Europe and world culture.
-In Prague, students will visit DAMU (the Theatre Academy), take guided tours of the National and Vinohrady Theatres, and the Theatre of the Estates, as well as the Castle district, Old Town, Josefov, and other points of interest.
+Every other year in odd years, the department takes a group of students from Ohio State to the Czech Republic for nine days to study the national’s continuing significance in central Europe and world culture.
+In Prague, students visit DAMU (the Theatre Academy), take guided tours of the National and Vinohrady Theatres, and the Theatre of the Estates, as well as the Castle district, Old Town, Josefov, and other points of interest.
 A day trip to Cesky Krumlov will acquaint students with one of the best preserved baroque theatres in the world.

 Study Abroad Grants and Scholarships